chromiumembedded/cef/cef1/tools/distrib/mac/README.txt

 * CEF core library
     libcef.dylib

+* Cursor resources
+    Resources/*.png
+    Resources/*.tiff

+Optional components:

 * Localized resources
     Resources/*.lproj/
-  Note: A .pak file is loaded from this folder based on the value of CefSettings.locale.
+  Note: Contains localized strings for WebKit UI controls.
+A .pak file is loaded from this folder based on the CefSettings.locale value.
 Only configured locales need to be distributed.
 If no locale is configured the default locale of "en" will be used.
+Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.

 * Other resources
     Resources/chrome.pak
-    Resources/*.png
-    Resources/*.tiff

-Optional components:
+    Resources/devtools_resources.pak
+  Note: Contains WebKit image and inspector resources.
+Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
+The resources directory path can be customized using CefSettings.resources_dir_path.

 * FFmpeg audio and video support ffmpegsumo.so